Tuesday, 23 May 2023

 Season Twenty suffers a similar fate.
 Maybe not as badly as Series Seven does, but it does feel a tad underwhelming here and there.
 This wouldn't have stood out as much if it wasn't heralding itself as being something special to commemorate the twentieth anniversary.
 Season Ten may have had the right idea.
 Get the celebrating done in one story and let the rest of the year be whatever it wants to be.

 I'm still quite happy with the general quality of Season Twenty.
 The production team of this period continues to deliver a lot of really great stuff.
 When they do misfire, it's considerably less of a mess.
-If a gun were put to my head and I was told I had to sit through either Hand of Fear, Horns of Nimon or Time Flight - I'd happily watch Peter Davison climb aboard that Concorde every time!
+If a gun were put to my head and I was told I had to sit through either Hand of Fear, Horns of Nimon or Time Flight or they would pull the trigger - I'd happily watch Peter Davison climb aboard that Concorde every time!

 I would still say, however, that we've had another slight dip in quality, this year.
 Season Eighteen was, of course, absolutely amazing.
 Nineteen was slightly less good.
 Twenty, unfortunately, is not quite as strong as Nineteen.
 But we're hardly in any kind of real trouble, here.
 I still find everything we've been getting since JNT arrived to be above-average.